Clustering and Expected Seat-Share for District Maps: setup

 where the sum is over all maps $M$ that contain $D$ as one of their districts.
-Sampling from $\tilde{\Gamma}$, which can be regarded as ``choosing a random district,'' is the following two-step process: first choose a random map, then choose a random one of its $k$ districts.
+Notice that choosing a random district is equivalent to the following two-step process: first choose a random map using the $\Pr$ function, then choose one of its $k$ districts uniformly at random.